Minimizing Environmental Exposure to PFAS

 - DEEP Webinar: How to Avoid PFAS in Your Food Service Ware (August 28, 2019)

-- Center for Environmental Health (CEH) Foodware Webpage
+- Center for Environmental Health (CEH) Food Ware Webpage

 Evaluation of the PFAS-Related Environmental Impacts of Artificial Turf Fields

 There is significant public interest regarding the environmental impact of artificial or synthetic turf fields, most recently in relation to PFAS.
 DEEP is actively reviewing peer-reviewed scientific research results available to determine what, if any, PFAS-specific environmental impacts are associated with artificial turf.
-Given that this is an emerging area of research there is a very limited number of studies available to consider.
+Given that this is an emerging area of research there is still a very limited number of studies available to consider.

 It is unclear whether installed artificial turf is a source of PFAS contamination to soil, surface water, and/or ground water.
 Interpretation of monitoring results is complicated by the presence of PFAS in air and rainwater.
 Studies that do not account for this are of limited utility for determining the environmental impact of synthetic turf, because it is unclear whether PFAS present in samples originated from the turf material, rainwater, or air deposition.
 Similarly, studies that measure PFAS in surface water and groundwater without also collecting flow data have limitations.
 For example, PFAS concentrations in a stream may become diluted (decrease) during periods of significant rainfall and 'high flow.'
 Such concentrations can also become concentrated and appear to increase during periods of limited precipitation and lower stream flows.
 Comparing high flow data to low flow data can provide misleading results.
 To-date, DEEP is aware of only one peer-reviewed published field study (Lauria et al. 2022); although PFAS can be present in the turf material, the results of this study indicated that fluorinated substances remain bound to the turf material and are not released to the environment.

 DEEP will continue to review new research as it is published and will utilize the best available science to inform any PFAS-related artificial turf actions or decisions.
+If you are a researcher investigating this topic, DEEP encourages you to share your peer-reviewed work with our agency.

 Additional Resources: